fdch/wp/README.md

 ## Event

-Click on **submit**, it will prompt for password and open an Event Form.
+To make a new event:

+1. Click on the **submit** menu.
+This menu item will prompt a new window.
+You might need to disable the Pop-Up Blocker for this.
+2. Input the correct password.
+3. Fill and submit the Google Form.
+4. Close the pop-up window.
+2. Click on the **events** menu and your event should now be added to the list.

 ## About